 Tip #2: Make sure you have OBJECTIDs attached to your data

-Finally, we used FME Server to automate the workspaces and run them indefinitely.
+Finally, we used FME Flow to automate the workspaces and run them indefinitely.

-We ran the first workspace that simulates real-time data using the Run Workspace function.
-Because we want to run the workspace in a loop, the Run Until Cancelled option was enabled.
+We ran the first workspace, which simulates real-time data, using the Run Workspace function.
+Because we wanted to run the workspace in a loop, the Run Until Cancelled option was enabled.
 Run Until Cancelled restarts the workspace once it has reached the end of the pre-recorded dataset.
 We then ran the other two workspaces in separate automations.

 Email Notification Service Workspace